Enterprise Risk Management (Eco 617)

 The course will focus on enterprise risk management, which considers how risks affect the entire enterprise.
 A negative outcome in one division of the firm is often a positive outcome in another.
 Conversely, some risks to individual parts of the firm magnify each other, creating an enterprise risk that is greater than the sum of the individual risks.
 Students will learn how to aggregate risk across the enterprise.

 Finally, risk management integrates with the firm's sustainability program.
-Many risk mitigation activities also make the firm more sustainable.
-We will study certain risks such as climate risk, reputation risks arising from poor sustainability policies (e.g. not taking steps to ensure safe working conditions across the supply chain), risk of environmental accidents, and other risks that are directly affected by the firm's sustainability policies.
-Reduction in risk costs such as insurance is an additional benefit to becoming more sustainable.
+This course will focus especially on climate risk and sustainability-related risks more generally, such as the risk of environmental accidents, risk of accidental non-compliance with environmental regulations, reputation risks arising from poor sustainability policies (e.g. not taking steps to ensure safe working conditions across the supply chain), and more.
+Becoming more sustainable mitigates these risks.
+Reduction in risk mitigating costs such as insurance is an additional benefit to becoming more sustainable.

 General Information